Battle of Bailén: Trapped

 Expecting to be overtaken and crushed by Castaños' columns at any moment—one division under Lapeña had already crossed to Andújar in pursuit and approached steadily—Dupont committed his troops piecemeal, without massing a reserve.
 As one historian observes, his troops were "both exhausted and strung out, and to commit them to battle in dribs and drabs was foolhardy in the extreme."
 Brigadiers Chabert and Claude Francois Duprès led an infantry brigade and the horse chasseurs against the left wing, held by the Walloon Guards, but no ground was gained and Duprès fell mortally wounded at the head of his troops.
 Dupont's scattered guns were laboriously formed into batteries to support the attack only to be knocked out by the heavier Spanish artillery once the firing began.
 On the right, opposite Reding's militias and Swiss regulars, a fierce and desperate attack bent back the Spanish line.
 The cuirassiers trampled a Spanish infantry regiment, reached the artillery and sabred the gunners, but the defenders, extending their line and maintaining a constant fire, compelled the French to abandon the captured guns and fall back.

 Fresh troops came up at 10:00 a.m. and Dupont immediately launched a third attack, with General Claude Marie Joseph Pannetier's brigade leading the charge.
-One last formation joined them; d'Augier's marines of the Imperial Guard, in theory the best troops present: "They were only three hundred men", Foy remarks, "but they were three hundred whom no fears could ever make falter."
+One last formation joined them; Capitaine de Vaisseau Daugier's Sailors of the Imperial Guard, the most veteran troops present, and the only Old Guard troops under Dupont: "They were only three hundred men", Foy remarks, "but they were three hundred whom no fears could ever make falter."
 Dupont, himself wounded in the hip, grouped his exhausted and worn-out regiments around the Guard battalion in a last effort to break through to Bailén.
-At this point reserves may have pierced the badly shaken Spanish line: Dupont had none; and the French columns, mercilessly raked by the Spanish artillery, were forced back down the slope for the third time.
-Dupont's Swiss regiments, originally in Spanish service, defected, arms and baggage, to their former masters; and lastly, Castaños' force finally arrived, overtaking Barbou along the Rumblar (a small tributary flowing from the Morena into the Guadalquivir), with Lapeña's division sounding its guns and preparing to storm the French rearguard.
-The day was lost.
+The assault pierced the first Spanish lines.
+At this point reserves may have reinforced the French within the badly shaken Spanish lines: Dupont had none; and the French columns, mercilessly raked by the Spanish artillery, were forced back down the slope for the third time.

+The Battalion of Sailors conducted itself heroically... its beautiful attitude won the admiration of the Spaniards.